jmscudder/COVID/index.md

 Last updated: Feb 14 2021.

-**Feb 11th begins a "reconciling" of death data for November & December.**
+**Feb 11th-13th represents a "reconciling" of death data for November & December.**

 Dec 8th completed a backlog of reporting of antigen test results, dating back to Nov 1st.